abjonnes/bamtail/README.md

 bamtail
 =======

 A simple tool to quickly tell you about the final-ish alignment present in a [BAM file](http://genome.sph.umich.edu/wiki/BAM) at runtime.
 This is useful for monitoring progress as a large, position-sorted BAM file is being generated.
-Since BAM files are compressed, ``tail`` is not useful for this! ``bamtail`` runs on ``python3``.
+Since BAM files are compressed, ``tail`` is not useful for this! ``bamtail`` is compatible with both ``python2`` and ``python3``.

 Usage